stacs-srg/valipop/docs/usage/configuration/config-reference.md

 </dt>

 <dd markdown="1">
-The stepback used in the contigency table calculation.
+The stepback used in the contingency table calculation.

 Defaults to `1`.
 </dd>